 You do not have to answer any questions without an attorney and once you have asked for one, police are not allowed to ask you further questions until they arrive.

-If you are looking for reliable, experienced representation, call Tyler Allen Law Firm today at (602) 456-0545.
+If you are looking for reliable, experienced representation, contact Tyler Allen Law Firm online today or call (602) 456-0545.